 While you’re down in Greune, be sure to swing by the New Braunfels Town Square (or circle, we should say).
 The area is fully decked out for the season and makes for the perfect place to snap that family photo you’re been meaning to take.
 Of course, if you have time you should totally check out Santa’s Ranch, a drive-through holiday lights displayed over a mile of ranch road.

-Just a short drive west of Austin, the town of Johnson City comes alive with their Lights Spectacular display starting on November 27.
-For the last 31 years, this Hill Country town transforms itself into a bright beacon of light, welcoming visitors with a stunning light show.
+Just a short drive west of Austin, the town of Johnson City comes alive with their Lights Spectacular display.
+For the last 32 years, this Hill Country town transforms itself into a bright beacon of light, welcoming visitors with a stunning light show.

 Photos courtesy of @lightsspectacularjctx via Instagram

 Take a drive through the Festival of Lights “Season of Hope” in Hidalgo.
-This drive-thru experience takes place from December 1 to the 31 at the Payne Arena.
+This drive-thru experience takes place every year in December at the Payne Arena.
 Entrance to the event is priced per vehicle, so your entire family can join in the fun while staying warm.

 Photos courtesy of Santas Wonderland via Instagram